chef/chef-web-docs/chef_master/source/resource_rhsm_subscription.rst

 ``pool_id``
    **Ruby Type:** String | **Default Value:** ``'name'``

-  An optional property for specifying the Pool ID if it differs from the resource's name.
+   An optional property for specifying the Pool ID if it differs from the resource block's name.

 Common Resource Functionality
 =====================================================